Monday, June 26, 2006

 TOPPINGS (for one large pizza)

-2 cups cheese, about 1 1/2 cups Mozzarella and sharp cheddar
+2 cups cheese, about 1 1/2 to 2 cups cups Mozzarella and smoked cheddar

 Cooked sausage (drained).
-Amount to taste, I cooked up a couple pounds of ground sausage, used a couple generous hand fulls for the pizza and froze the rest for breakfast casseroles or calzones.
+Amount to taste, I cooked up a couple pounds of ground sausage to which sage was added, used a couple generous hand fulls for the pizza and froze the rest for breakfast casseroles or calzones.

 Black Olives. (optional) A couple handfuls.

 1 tablespoon dried Italian herbs (I used parsley, dried basil and oregano and just a dash of garlic powder) mixed with 1/3 cup Parmesan or Parmesan/Romano cheese and then sprinkled over the pizza just before cooking. (yes in this case I used the dried stuff because it's what I had, but fresh is always better).

 Bake until crust is lightly brown on the outside, about 22 minutes.
 If you want your crust a little crisper,but still tender in the middle, bake it alone for 5 minutes, then add sauce and toppings and bake another 15-18 minutes, just until cheese is melted